 The allure of regenerative medicine promises to redefine medical treatment, putting stem cells and biocompatible materials center stage in this revolution.
 Many breakthroughs have been reported and hailed in scientific journals and the media over the years.

-However, the number of regenerative medicine treatments in medical use today is disappointingly low, and a panel of commissioners criticizes this lack of progress in a report published last week in The Lancet.
+However, the number of regenerative medicine treatments in medical use today is disappointingly low, and a panel of commissioners criticizes this lack of progress in a

 In fact, according to Prof. Giulio Cossu – from the Division of Cell and Matrix Biology & Regenerative Medicine at the University of Manchester in the United Kingdom – and his fellow commissioners, only a handful of breakthroughs have made it to patients, and private clinics are cashing in on patients’ desperate search for treatments by offering unproven therapies.